-INVESTMENT SCAMS
+INVESTMENT SCHEMES

-In 2021, Georgians lost a total of \$26.4 million dollars to investment scams according to data from the Federal Trade Commission (FTC).
-In these scams, you typically receive a phone call out of the blue or see a post or ad on social media about an investment that promises a high rate of return and no risk.
+You receive a phone call out of the blue about an investment that promises a high rate of return and no risk.
 But to take advantage of this once-in-a-lifetime opportunity, you have to act today.
 The truth is the investment is questionable at best, and may not even exist at all.